masolimano/maneage/README-hacking.md

 directories and understand how to implement your research project within its framework: where to add new files and which existing files to modify for what purpose.
-But before reading this theoretical discussion, please run the template (described in `README.md`: first run `./configure`, then `.local/bin/make -j8`) without any change, just to see how it works (note that the configure step builds all necessary software, so it can take long, but you can read along while its working).
+But before reading this theoretical discussion, please run the template (described in `README.md`: first run `./project configure`, then `./project make -j8`) without any change, just to see how it works (note that the configure step builds all necessary software, so it can take long, but you can read along while its working).

 The project has two top-level directories: `reproduce` and `tex`. `reproduce` hosts all the software building and analysis